ktdreyer/txkoji/README.rst

   ``DeferredLock`` to ensure we only have one auth'd RPC in flight at a time.
   It's not really clear to me if we can actually hit a callnum error here.
 More integration testing needed for this.
+* Ensure that Brew's "build time" equals the longest "buildArch" time for a task, and not something else, like the buildSRPMFromSCM time, nor even the overall build task's time.
+This has implications for estimating scratch builds. (comparing our tasks' times to getAverageBuildDuration)

 Packages that use this package
 ==============================